jasonrdsouza/jasonrdsouza.github.io/content/post/ruby-environment.md

 date = 2013-10-14T21:13:58Z
 draft = false
-title = "The Ruby Environment"
+title = "The Ruby Environment" description = "An introduction to the ruby environment, and the tools necessary to successfully interact with and work in its ecosystem."
 +++

 Already familiar with programming, and trying to pick up Ruby?
 Here's a quick intro to the environment.